Designing a Wheelchair Accessible Wet Bath

 People with and without disabilities often ask me about bathroom accessibility.
-They’re curious about how I get around, and how they can make life easier for themselves or their loved ones who use wheelchairs.
+They’re curious about how I made my home wheelchair accessible, and how they can make life easier for themselves or their loved ones with disabilities.
 The bathroom can be a sensitive topic, but in my experience, it’s the most important room to make accessible in terms of safety, independence, and health.
 So let’s talk about how to make your bathroom wheelchair accessible with a wet bath style shower.

-As a person with a disability who has moved several times and traveled extensively, I have seen and used numerous different bathroom configurations.
+As a person with a disability who has moved several times and traveled extensively, I have seen and used numerous different accessible bathroom designs.
 I have experienced both the benefits and limitations of various accessible public restrooms and hotel restrooms, and I always knew I wanted to come up with a better way to make my own bathroom wheelchair accessible.

-When I moved from Los Angeles to San Diego in 2007 and bought a house that needed a significant bathroom remodel, I decided to try a new idea: the wet bath.
-It worked so well that when I faced an unexpected move in 2014, I knew that wherever I lived would need the same type of accessibility to meet my needs.
-So when I renovated the bathroom of my new home, I used a similar design, and it has once again worked out great.
+When I moved from Los Angeles to San Diego in 2007 and bought a house that needed a significant wheelchair accessible bathroom remodel, I decided to try a new idea: the wet bath.
+It worked so well that when I faced an unexpected move in 2014 after being attacked in a home invasion, I knew I would need a similar design.
+So when I renovated the bathroom of my new home, I turned it into a wheelchair accessible wet bath, and it has once again worked out great.

 People with physical disabilities are a diverse community with very different needs.
 However, I believe the wet bath design would benefit people with a wide array of conditions and make life easier for them and their caregivers.
-I’d like to share photos and explain the benefits and drawbacks of a wet bath remodel for accessibility.
-Here are some answers to common questions I get about my bathroom.
+I’d like to share photos and explain the benefits and drawbacks of a wet bath remodel for disability accessibility.
+Here are some answers to common questions I get about my wheelchair accessible wet bath.

 What is a wet bath?